wp-plugins/nextgen-facebook/readme.txt

 1. NextGEN Facebook OG - The Settings Page

 == Changelog ==

+= Version 2.4 =
+* Improved the admin page code by moving all select and checbox options to functions.
+* Moved the $options variable related functions into the NGFB class.
+* Added the "Author URL" and "Default Author" options.

 = Version 2.3.1 =
 * FIXED variable name to have apply_filters('the_content') applied to the OG description as it should.